wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Consult the `13.07 Roadmap <https://projects.xivo.fr/versions/173>`_
 * Agent Status Dashboard has more features and less limitations.
-See related :ref:`dashboard xlet documentation <dashboard-xlet>`
+See related :ref:`agent status dashboard documentation <agent_dashboard>`
 * XiVO call centers have no more notion of 'disabled agents'.
 All previously disabled agents in web interface will become active agents after upgrading.
 * asterisk has been upgraded from version 1.8.20.1 to 1.8.21.0.
 Please note that in XiVO 13.08, asterisk will be upgraded to version 11.
 * DAHDI has been upgraded from version 2.6.1 to 2.6.2.